 - Programmed I/O (PIO): processor controls data transfer. - 8237-style DMA: DMA offloads the processor, supporting transfer rates of up to 16 MB/sec. - Ultra DMA: DMA protocol on IDE bus supporting host and target throttling and transfer rates of up to 33 MB/sec. - ATA-66: DMA protocol on IDE bus supporting host and target throttling and transfer rates of up to 66 MB/sec.
 ATA-66 protocol is similar to Ultra DMA and is device driver compatible. - ATA-100: DMA protocol on IDE bus allows host and target throttling.
-The ATA-100 logic can achieve read transfer rates up to 100 MB/sec and write transfer rates up to 88 MB/sec. - ATA-133: DMA protocol on IDE bus allows host and target throttling.
-The ATA-133 logic is designed to achieve read transfer rates up to 133 MB/sec and write transfer rates in excess of 100 MB/sec.
+The ATA-100 logic can achieve read transfer rates up to 100 MB/sec and write transfer rates up to 88 MB/sec.

-ATA-66, ATA-100, and ATA-133 are faster timings and require a specialized cable to reduce reflections, noise, and inductive coupling.
+ATA-66 and ATA-100 are faster timings and require a specialized cable to reduce reflections, noise, and inductive coupling.